lllyasviel/Fooocus/readme.md

 9. Separated prompts for two different text encoders seem unnecessary.
 Separated prompts for base model and refiner may work but the effects are random, and we refrain from implement this.
 10. DPM family seems well-suited for XL, since XL sometimes generates overly smooth texture but DPM family sometimes generate overly dense detail in texture.
 Their joint effect looks neutral and appealing to human perception.
 11. A carefully designed system for balancing multiple styles as well as prompt expansion.
+12. Using automatic1111's method to normalize prompt emphasizing.
+This significantly improve results when users directly copy prompts from civitai.
+13. The joint swap system of refiner now also support img2img and upscale in a seamless way.

 ## Advanced Features